HL7/VhDir/pages/_includes/vhdir-network-intro.md

-This profile sets minimum expectations for the [Organization] resource to searching for and fetching a Organization associated with a patient or provider.
+This profile sets minimum expectations for the [Network] resource to searching for and fetching a Newtork associated with a provider or organization.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**